Condesa: Condesa today

 Anonymous flyers were distributed in the colonia threatening to exterminate stray dogs in the neighborhood.
 One of the reasons given for this threat was the amount of feces found on neighborhood streets.

 The area was affected by the 2017 Mexico City earthquake with two major collapsed buildings where rescue efforts continued day and night for several days, at Álvaro Obregón 286 and at the corner of Amsterdam and Laredo, while other buildings in danger of collapse were evacuated.

 Demographics

 Jewish community in Roma and Condesa

 In the 1930s and 40s many Jewish residents moved from downtown Mexico City to Condesa, where Yiddish was the unofficial language of Parque México, the local park.
-Today, in the area, there is a Jewish museum, archives, synagogue, and kosher deli at Acapulco Street #70 in Roma Norte, several more small orthodox synagogues hidden inside houses on Amsterdam Avenue, and another synagogue at the corner of Montes de Oca and Parral streets.
+Today, in the area, there is a Jewish museum, archives, synagogue, several more small orthodox synagogues hidden inside houses on Amsterdam Avenue, and another synagogue at the corner of Montes de Oca and Parral streets.
 In the 1950s, 60s, and 70s, Jews moved further west to Polanco, Lomas de Chapultepec, Interlomas, Bosques de las Lomas, and Tecamachalco, where the majority are now based.

-Little Argentina

-Little Argentina came about a strong wave of immigration from Argentina as a result of the Argentine recession in the 2000s.
-They came in to be helped by an earlier Argentine community that had come as refugees from the dictatorships in Argentina decades earlier.
-While Argentines settled in many parts of Mexico City and the country as a whole, La Condesa became the heart of the community, especially south of Parque Mexico, an area that reminded many of many barrios in Buenos Aires.
-Mainly young, many began working as waiters in many restaurants around the area until they opened up their own shops, pizzerias and restaurants.
-Many can be seen in the green areas drinking hierba mate and having tango classes and recitals along the streets and parks on La Condesa.
-This is a community that keeps growing as more and more Argentines keep arriving in Mexico to better their economic situation from Argentina.

-Little Portugal

-The Portuguese community has the heart of their colony in La Condesa since the 1970s.
-Mexico began to have waves of Portuguese immigration since then and the ones that settled in Mexico City came to this part of town.
-Near their Spanish neighbors in La Roma, the Portuguese can be seen in the parks and their restaurants.
-Many others moved to places like Veracruz, Mayan Riviera, Mazatlán and others to wine regions like Baja California and Querétaro.
-Others to Los Altos de Jalisco region where they got into the tequila and distillery business, especially in the town of Atotonilco.